TechoGit/WolfLoader/README.md

 I don't have a list of said cars that will crash the game with the meshes as they're too many cars to go through without some method of automating testing

-If people fill out the github issues with a car that crashes, i'll make a google document with the list of cars that crash and work but that will take some time
+If people fill out the github issues with a car that crashes, i'll make a google document with the list of cars that crash and work out which ones do but that will take some time

 # Credits and Name